Hula Popper Must-Have Effortless Topwater Lure

 Clear water and calm conditions

 In clear, quiet water, fish may be more cautious.
 Use softer pops and longer pauses.
-Let the lure sit long enough for the skirt movement and surface rings to do their work.
+Let the lure sit long enough for the skirt movement and surface rings to do the work.

 Stained water or low light

-When visibility is lower, a stronger pop can help fish find the bait.
-You may also want to keep the cadence a little tighter so the fish do not lose track of the lure between movements.
+When visibility is lower, a stronger pop can help fish locate the bait.
+You may also want a tighter cadence so fish do not lose track of the lure between movements.

 Windy water

 A light chop can make the Hula Popper look more natural, but too much wind can make it hard to control.
-If the wind is moderate, use it to your advantage by fishing wind-blown banks and giving the lure enough action to stand out in the texture of (Incomplete: max_output_tokens)
+If the wind is moderate, use it to your advantage by fishing wind-blown banks and giving the lure enough action to stand out in the textured water.

 Discover more from Life Happens!